The Role of Placemaking in Economic Recovery

 Through the pandemic, our workplace has changed, and we have adapted.
 But with this, our travel patterns, our need for defined office space, and for meeting rooms and board rooms has also shifted; not just for us, but for all of our corporate clients, banks, contractors and project offices.
 Drawings can be submitted differently, construction and contract administration has become more remote, and efficiencies have been made.
 We are seeing less paper, more online submissions, and behavioural changes that have long been needed in the construction industry.
 Public engagement is critical to gaining input into the way communities are designed, and through technology, we are able to reach out to more people, in less time, in efficient ways that increase access to the audience and allow for more meaningful and fulsome comments.
 These comments are caught early enough to change the design visions, and to allow us to show the change prior to construction, with virtual reality renderings, animations, and walk throughs.

-Trevor McIntyre is Global Director, Placemaking & International.
-He is responsible for International operational results, including financial performance, professional and technical excellence, staff motivation and development, and client satisfaction.
-He is a Landscape Architect and member of the Canadian Society of Landscape Architecture and the American Society of Landscape Architecture.
+Trevor McIntyre is Global Director, Placemaking.
+He is responsible for leading the landscape architecture and urban design practices across the firm.
+Trevor is a landscape architect and member of the Canadian Society of Landscape Architecture and the American Society of Landscape Architecture.
 Trevor has been a leading planner, landscape architect, and urban designer for more than 20 years, with projects in Canada, USA, Europe, the Middle East, South America, and Asia.
-He leads the Toronto IBI Group design practice in community planning and design, master planning, and landscape architecture.
+He leads the Toronto design practice in community planning and design, master planning, and landscape architecture.
 He has a Masters Degree in Landscape Architecture from the University of Guelph.